oracle-livelabs/pts/langchain-rag-23ai/lab2/rag2-streamlit.md

 ![Streamlit UI](images/streamlitocigenai.png)

 A few suggestions for the questions are listed below.
-You can copy and paste into the question field.

-For the Oracle Database 23ai documentation:
+For the Oracle Database 23c documentation:
-- What are the new features in Oracle Database 23ai
+- What are the new features in Oracle Database 23c
+- Tell me more about new enhancement to SQL
-- Tell me more about Oracle AI Vector Search
+- Tell me more about JSON Relational Duality

 For the Oracle Fiscal Year 2024 Quarter 2 Financial Results document:
 - Summarize the Oracle 2024 Quarter 2 financial results
 - What did Larry say in the Oracle Fiscal Year 2024 Quarter 2 financial results

-LLMs are multi-lingual, for the Korean version of Oracle Fiscal Year 2024 Quarter 2 Financial Results document:
-- Oracle 2024년 2분기 재무 결과 요약
-- Larry는 Oracle 회계연도 2024년 2분기 재무 결과에서 무엇을 말했나요?

 **Code for Streamlit application**